castorini/pyserini/docs/experiments-wiki-corpora.md

 For end-to-end answer generation, please see [this guide](https://github.com/castorini/pygaggle/blob/master/docs/experiments-wiki-corpora-fid.md) in our PyGaggle neural text ranking and question answering library.

 ## Generate Corpora
 We start with downloading the full December 20, 2018 Wikipedia XML dump: ```enwiki-20181220-pages-articles.xml``` from the Internet Archive: https://archive.org/details/enwiki-20181220.
-This is then Pre-processed by WikiExtractor: https://github.com/attardi/wikiextractor (making sure to modify the code to include lists as desired and replacing tables with the string "TABLETOREPLACE").
+This is then pre-processed by WikiExtractor: https://github.com/attardi/wikiextractor (making sure to modify the code to include lists as desired and replacing tables with the string "TABLETOREPLACE").
 The following command is used for the corpora with no tables, infoboxes, or lists:
 ```
 python -m wikiextractor.WikiExtractor \
   ../wiki/enwiki-20181220-pages-articles.xml